-The directors of the Group declare that:
+The directors of the Company declare that:

-- 1. the financial statements and notes for the year ended 31 July 2020 are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards, which, as stated in basis of preparation Note 1 to the financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards ('IFRS'); and - b. give a true and fair view of the financial position and performance of the consolidated group. - 2. the Chief Executive Officer and Chief Finance Officer have given the declarations required by Section 295A that: - a. the financial records of the Group for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001; - b. the financial statements and notes for the financial year comply with the Accounting Standards; and - c. the financial statements and notes for the financial year give a true and fair view. - 3.
-In the directors' opinion, there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable with the continuing support of creditors.
+- the financial statements and notes for the year ended 31 July 2022 are in accordance with the Corporations Act 2001 and: - a. comply with Accounting Standards, which, as stated in basis of preparation Note 1 to the financial statements, constitutes explicit and unreserved compliance with International Financial Reporting Standards (IFRS); and - b. give a true and fair view of the financial position and performance of the consolidated group; - 2. the Chief Executive Officer and Chief Finance Officer have given the declarations required by Section 295A that: - a. the financial records of the Company for the financial year have been properly maintained in accordance with section 286 of the Corporations Act 2001; - b. the financial statements and notes for the financial year comply with the Accounting Standards; and - c. the financial statements and notes for the financial year give a true and fair view. - 3. in the directors' opinion, there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable.